fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

  ![](app://assets.2k.com/1a6ngf98576c/7e4Ht9B4QvePK6paBaV78H/0f7c8bbada741219fc27e26c1490b90d/large-map-gif-reduced.gif)

-We wanted to take some time to get this feature right, and with 1.2.2, we’re happy to add support for Large and Huge map sizes on all of our map types – for when you really want to explore an epic world.
+We wanted to take some time to get this feature right, and with 1.2.2, we're happy to add support for Large and Huge map sizes on all of our map types – for when you really want to explore an epic world.

 Both map sizes default to 10 players, but multiplayer campaigns still max out at 8 total players, including AI and humans.
-Though 12 total players is still our goal for Huge maps, we need a bit more time to make sure increased player counts won’t compromise game stability or performance.
+Though 12 total players is still our goal for Huge maps, we need a bit more time to make sure increased player counts won't compromise game stability or performance.

-Because these maps are so large, we’ve added exciting new Pantheons, Religious Beliefs, Discoveries, and City-State bonuses to ensure there’s enough content for all the players in a game.
+Because these maps are so large, we've added exciting new Pantheons, Religious Beliefs, Discoveries, and City-State bonuses to ensure there's enough content for all the players in a game.
 More on those below.

 A quick heads-up that bigger maps have bigger hardware demands.
 On some systems, you might notice slower turn times or performance drops, especially on lower-end hardware.
 Large and Huge map types are supported on PC, Mac, Linux, PS5, Xbox Series, and Nintendo Switch 2.*  Lastly, Balanced starts on Large and Huge maps might encounter map generation oddities.
 We are actively working on improvements.
 On these map sizes, we recommend you stick to Standard starts instead of Balanced for the time being.